farhanshahriyar/Venture-Shop/README.md

 A fully functional, mobile-friendly, React-based e-commerce platform, complete with anonymous login, sign-in and sign-up, cart, wishlist, and more features.
 I used Firebase for all the aforementioned things, plus to store files, provide authentication for users, and store up-to-date product info.

 ## ⚙ How Does It Work? <a name="work"></a>
-Anyone who visits the site does so under a false identity (thanks to firebase auth for a lot of free features).
+Anyone who visits the site does so under a false identity.
 Don't worry about losing any information you put in a shopping cart or wish list; it will be safely stored in the system.
-Register or sign in with Google (again, thanks to firebase auth), and all of this info will be synced to your account, so you can access it from any device.
+Register or sign in with Google, and all of this info will be synced to your account, so you can access it from any device.

 ## 🏁 Getting Started <a name = "getting_started"></a>